First-Party Dram Shop Cases: Determining Your Case's Value

 How the value of victims' cases can be reduced significantly.

 In Texas, juries are allowed to weigh the intoxicated patron's own bad behavior.
 We're not here to judge anyone, but after all, no one forced the patron to drink alcohol.
-Juries can reduce your award by whatever percentage they ascribe to the drinker's conduct.
+Juries can reduce your award by whatever percentage of blame they ascribe to the drinker's conduct.
 This is called "comparative fault."
 Here's how it works:

 Overview of Dram Shop Case Steps